• Skip to primary navigation

 Coaching at an elite level is highly competitive.
 However, getting your first experience with an organization is certainly possible.
 One route is to volunteer or do an internship.
 While internships can also be competitive, it can really help build your skills and experience, and potentially introduce you to a mentor who can help mold your career.
 According to Dr. Carrie LeCrom of Virginia Commonwealth University, who spoke with Sport Degrees Online:

-“The more internships you can do, or volunteer for a local event that’s in your town…that…not only makes you look like a better candidate for a job or grad school but it will also help you decide before you devote your future to it.
+“The more internships you can do, or volunteer for at a local event that’s in your town…that…not only makes you look like a better candidate for a job or grad school but it will also help you decide before you devote your future to it.
 ‘Is this something I really want to do long term?’”

-Nate Leaman, Head Coach of Providence College Men’s Hockey had this to say when asked what advice to give young people who were considering a career in coaching.
 “I think the best advice is to try and get around the best people [and] organizations, that you believe are doing things the right way, that have a proven track record so you can learn.
 Coaching is something where you are constantly learning, and trying to get better and better every day.
 The people that you think are doing that, those are the type of people you want to be around.”

 Also, consider that starting off in a role that may not be directly related to coaching, can still lead you to your end goal.
 Dr. Kevin McGinniss is the former basketball coach at Southern Connecticut State University, who is now the current Graduate Coordinator and Director of Sport Management.
 Dr. McGinniss works within the Department of Recreation, Tourism and Sport Management at SCSU, and he recently gave this advice to Sports Degrees Online to people just starting out in the professional world: